Coping skills classes

 Each class will have up to 12 patients.
 Any Kinwell patient, 18 years of age or older, is welcome to attend.
 This means patients must have established their primary care with a Kinwell doctor, nurse practitioner, or physician assistant.
 To become a Kinwell patient, visit Kinwellhealth.com.
 It is not necessary to have seen a behavioral health clinician at Kinwell to attend these classes.

 Most patients do not need to be referred to this program by your Kinwell PCP.
-If you are insured by Premera Medicare Advantage and interested in attending BH skills classes, additional documentation may be needed for insurance purposes, please reach out to your care team for assistance.
 Participation in the program is limited to current Kinwell patients.

 Our coping skills classes are held virtually via secure and HIPAA compliant software (Zoom).
 Participants can attend from any quiet, confidential space, that is located within Washington state.

-Classes take place each week on Tuesdays between 12pm and 1pm.
+All classes will be held on Mondays from 5:30 - 6:30 p.m.
 Depending on the material covered and the length of group discussion, classes will last 30-50 minutes.

 6 classes will cover different coping skills.
 Patients do not have to attend every class but may register for just the classes relevant to their needs.